time::date

 fn sum

-Returns the sum period of a set of periods.
+Returns the sum span of a set of spans.

 fn sundayweek